 Number of awards: 1

-The Bison Men’s Chorus provides an annual contribution of $1,000 to offer a scholarship for students enrolled in the Bachelor of Music (Music Education) program in the Desautels Faculty of Music at the University of Manitoba.
+The Bison Men’s Chorus provides an annual contribution to offer a scholarship for students enrolled in the Bachelor of Music (Music Education) program in the Desautels Faculty of Music at the University of Manitoba.
 The donor has agreed to fund the scholarship for a term of ten years.
 Each year, beginning in 2011-2012 and ending in 2020-2021, one scholarship will be offered to an undergraduate student who:

 1. is enrolled full-time in the third or fourth year of the Bachelor of Music program with a major in Music Education;